 Type: Webinars

-Join us on October 22, 2024, at 14:00 CEST for the second webinar in our series, organized in collaboration with CMCC.
-Susan Bates, Coastal Science Program Manager at The Nature Conservancy’s Volgenau Virginia Coast Reserve (VVCR), will explore how The Nature Conservancy’s Coastal Resilience Program builds climate resilience in rural coastal communities.
+The second webinar in our series, organized in collaboration with CMCC, took place on October 22, 2024, at 14:00 CEST.
+Susan Bates, Coastal Science Program Manager at The Nature Conservancy’s Volgenau Virginia Coast Reserve (VVCR), explored how The Nature Conservancy’s Coastal Resilience Program built climate resilience in rural coastal communities.

 Full Abstract